Olamide-Oropo/Olamide-Oropo/README.md

 ## Hey There,I'm Habib Olamide Oropo
 - 👋 Hi, I’m @Olamide-Oropo
-- 👀 I’m interested in full stack development and app development
+- 👀 I’m interested in Frontend Web development and React
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning Type script
-- 💞️ I’m looking to collaborate on Any Field
+- 💞️ I’m looking to collaborate in many fields to take on interesting challenges :)
 - 📫 How to reach me oropohabib@gmail.com

 <!---